aupasana/vedanta-old/pages/samskrit.md

 ### sambhāṣhaṇa

-Spoken saṁskr̥it is best learnt through [saṁskr̥ita bhāratī](https://samskritabharati.org)
+Spoken saṁskr̥it is best learnt through [saṁskr̥ita bhāratī](http://samskritabharati.org)

 ### basic saṁskr̥it

 There are many books that impart basic saṁskr̥it skills.
-A good modern set is the [teach yourself saṁskr̥it (dīkṣhā)][diksha] books.
+A good modern set of books is the [teach yourself saṁskr̥it (dīkṣhā)][diksha] books.
+Dr. Narasinga Rao goes through every page of these books in his youtube classes.

 [diksha]: https://www.exoticindiaart.com/book/details/teach-yourself-sanskrit-set-of-8-books-NZL365/